Powder coating your rims is a great way to update a truck, car or motorcycle.

 - Remove any excess grease and dirt; bring in a clean condition.

-If you need tips on the best type of products to use to de-grease check out this blog post.
+Check out more tips on the best type of products to use to de-grease before powder coating.

 Join us.
 As we build a powder coating community online to share our passion for performance finishes by subscribing to our blog below.